cdapio/cdap/examples/PageViewAnalytics/README.rst

 Overview
 ========
-This example demonstrates an use of custom DataSets and batch processing in an Application.
+This example demonstrates use of custom DataSets and batch processing in an Application.
-It takes data from Apache access logs, parses them and save the data in the custom DataSet.
-It then queries the results to find, for a specific URI, the pages that are requesting that page and the distribution of those requests.
+It takes data from Apache access logs, parses them and save the data in a custom DataSet.
+It then queries the results to find, for a specific URI, pages that are requesting that page and the distribution of those requests.

-The custom DataSet shows how you can include business logic in the definition of a DataSet.
+The custom DataSet shows how you include business logic in the definition of a DataSet.
-By doing so, the DataSet does more than just store or convert data from one format to another–it expresses methods that can perform valuable operations, such as counting and tabulating results based on the DataSet's knowledge of its underlying data.
+By doing so, the DataSet does more than just store or convert data–it expresses methods that can perform valuable operations, such as counting and tabulating results based on the DataSet's knowledge of its underlying data.

-Data from a log will be sent to the Continuuity Reactor by an external script *inject-log* to the *logEventsPageViewsStream*.
-Each entry of the log data–a page view–has two items of interest: the referrer page URI (which is sometimes blank) and the requested page URI.
+Data from a log will be sent to the Continuuity Reactor by an external script *inject-log* to the *logEventStream*.
+Each entry of the log data—a page view—has two items of interest: the referrer page URI (which is sometimes blank) and the requested page URI.
 Together these two tell us which pages are requesting a particular page.

 The logs are processed by the
-*PageViewsFlow*, which parses the log event for its referrer tags, aggregates the counts of the requested pages and then stores the results in a *pageViewsCDS*, the custom DataSet.
+*PageViewFlow*, which parses the log event for its referrer tags, aggregates the counts of the requested pages and then stores the results in the custom DataSet *pageViewCDS*, a instance of ``PageViewStore``.

-Finally, you can query the *pageViewsCDS* for a specified URI by using the ``getDistribution`` method of the *PageViewsProcedure*.
+Finally, you can query the *pageViewCDS* for a specified URI by using the ``getDistribution`` method of the *PageViewProcedure*.
 It will send back a JSON-formatted result with the percentage of the requested pages viewed from the referrer page.

 Let's look at some of these elements, and then run the application and see the results.

 The PageViewAnalytics Application
 -------------------------------------
-As in the other examples (`basic example <example1>`__ and `example2 <example2>`__), the components of the application are tied together by the class ``PageViewAnalyticsApp``::
+As in the other `examples <http://continuuity.com/developers/examples>`__, the components of the application are tied together by the class ``PageViewAnalyticsApp``::

 	public class PageViewAnalyticsApp implements Application {